ionic-team/legacy-ionic-cloud/CONTRIBUTING.md

 Pull requests are welcome!

 The bleeding edge is `master`, so you'll want to make your changes off of that.
-The source code is Typescript and lives in `src/`.
+The source code is TypeScript and lives in `src/`.
 Tests live in `spec/`.

 ### Local Setup